 Multiple days of triple-digit heat to come

-(WALA) - Our relentless heat wave not only continues through the end of the week and into the weekend, but the forecast is for temperatures of 100 degrees or higher from Thursday through next Monday.
-As a result, record highs will still be possible each day the rest of the week.
+MOBILE, Ala.
+(WALA) - The heat wave not only continues through the end of the week and into the weekend.
+In fact, the forecast is for 100 degrees or hotter from today through next Monday.
+Breaking record highs will be possible each day the rest of the week.

-When the humidity is factored in, the heat index values are expected to top out around 110 degrees.
+If there’s any saving grace, it’s that it won’t be horribly humid, so the heat index values top out around 110 degrees instead of 115 degrees plus.
+Yeah, it’s not much, but it’s something.

-The next few days are also unlikely to see much in the way of rain to offer any brief relief.
-It will likely stay dry until Sunday or early next week.
+It will likely stay dry until Sunday or early next week with rain chances only around 10%.
+Next week scattered storms will return.

 Copyright 2023 WALA.
 All rights reserved.